vagrant-libvirt/vagrant-libvirt/README.md

 	remote Libvirt storage pool as new volume.
 3. Create COW diff image of base box image for new Libvirt domain.
 4. Create and start new domain on Libvirt host.
 5. Check for DHCP lease from dnsmasq server.
-Store IP address into machines *data_dir* for later use, when lease information is not available.
-Then wait till SSH is available.
+6. Wait till SSH is available.
-6. Sync folders via `rsync` and run Vagrant provisioner on new domain if setup in Vagrantfile.
+7. Sync folders via `rsync` and run Vagrant provisioner on new domain if setup in Vagrantfile.

 ## Networks